sap-tutorials/Tutorials/tutorials/cp-aibus-dar-service-instance-booster/cp-aibus-dar-service-instance-booster.md

     !![Service Key](booster-success.png)

     You have successfully used the booster **Set up account for Data Attribute Recommendation** to create the service key for Data Attribute Recommendation.
-Make a local copy of the service key.
+Make a local copy of the service key if you are following the tutorial group [Classify Data Records with the SDK for Data Attribute Recommendation](group.cp-aibus-data-attribute-sdk.html).

     !![Service Key](booster-service-key.png)